Alexei Navalny, galvanizing opposition leader and Putin’s fiercest foe, died in prison, Russia says

 The stunning news — less than a month before an election that will give Putin another six years in power — brought renewed criticism and outrage directed at the Kremlin leader who has cracked down on all opposition at home.

-People laid flowers at monuments to victims of Soviet-era political repressions in Moscow and other cities across Russia, but there was no immediate indication that Navalny’s death would spark large protests, given that the opposition is already fractured and beleaguered and the death will only deal another heavy blow.
+In Moscow and other Russian cities, people laid flowers at monuments to victims of Soviet-era repression, but there was no immediate indication Navalny’s death would spark large protests, given that the opposition is already fractured and beleaguered.
+His death will deal it another heavy blow.

-Navalny felt unwell after a walk Friday, according to the Federal Penitentiary Service, and lost consciousness.
-An ambulance arrived, but he could not be revived.
-The service said the cause of death was "being established.”
+Russia's Federal Penitentiary Service reported Navalny felt sick after a walk Friday and lost consciousness at the penal colony in the town of Kharp, in the Yamalo-Nenets region about 1,900 kilometers (1,200 miles) northeast of Moscow.
+An ambulance arrived but he could not be revived; the cause of death is "being established,” it said.

 Navalny had been behind bars since January 2021, when he returned to Moscow to face certain arrest after recuperating in Germany from nerve agent poisoning that he blamed on the Kremlin.
-Since then, he was convicted three times, each of which he rejected as politically motivated.
+Since then, he was convicted three times, and rejected each case as politically motivated.

+After the last verdict, Navalny said he understood he was “serving a life sentence, which is measured by the length of my life or the length of life of this regime.”

-Just hours after his death was reported, Navalny's wife, Yulia Navalnaya, took the stage at a security conference in Germany where many world leaders had gathered — and said she considered canceling her appearance.
+Hours after his death was reported, Navalny's wife, Yulia Navalnaya, made a dramatic appearance at a security conference in Germany where many world leaders had gathered, and said she had considered canceling her appearance.

 “But then I thought what Alexei would do in my place.
-And I’m sure he would be here,” she said, while noting that she was not even sure if she could believe the news coming from official Russian sources.
+And I’m sure he would be here,” she said, adding she was unsure if she could believe the news from official Russian sources.

 “But if this is true, I want Putin and everyone around Putin, Putin’s friends, his government to know that they will bear responsibility for what they did to our country, to my family and to my husband.
 And this day will come very soon.”

-Praise for Navalny's bravery poured in from Western leaders and others who have opposed Putin's rule.
-The opposition leader's health has deteriorated recently and the cause of death may never be known, but many world leaders said they held Russian authorities ultimately responsible for his death — in light of the deaths of many Kremlin's opponents.
+Praise for Navalny's bravery poured in from Western leaders and others opposing Putin.
+Navalny's health has deteriorated recently and the cause of death may never be known, but many of them said they held Russian authorities ultimately responsible for his death — particularly after the deaths of many Kremlin opponents.

 If confirmed, "his death in a Russian prison and the fixation and fear of one man only underscores the weakness and rot at the heart of the system that Putin has built.
-Russia is responsible for this,” U.S. Secretary of State Antony Blinken said while at the conference in Germany.
+Russia is responsible for this,” U.S. Secretary of State Antony Blinken said in Germany.

-German Chancellor Olaf Scholz said Navalny “has probably now paid for this courage with his life.”
+Navalny “has probably now paid for this courage with his life,” added German Chancellor Olaf Scholz

-Standing at Scholz's side, Ukrainian President Volodymyr Zelenskyy — whose country is fending off Russian invasion — said: “Putin doesn’t care who dies in order for him to hold onto his position.”
+Standing beside Scholz, Ukrainian President Volodymyr Zelenskyy — whose country is fending off Russia's invasion — said: “Putin doesn’t care who dies in order for him to hold onto his position.”

-Kremlin spokesman Dmitry Peskov said Putin was informed of Navalny’s death, but the opposition leader's spokeswoman Kira Yarmysh said on X, the platform formerly known as Twitter, that the team had no confirmation yet.
+Kremlin spokesman Dmitry Peskov said Putin was told of Navalny’s death.
+The opposition leader's spokeswoman, Kira Yarmysh, said on X, formerly known as Twitter, that the team had no confirmation yet.

-Russia’s state Channel One television interrupted its newscast to announce the death, and other state-controlled channels also carried terse reports but then continued on with their news broadcasts.
+Russia’s main state TV channel interrupted its newscast to announce the death, and other state-controlled broadcasters also carried only terse reports.

-Shortly after the death was reported, the Russian SOTA social media channel shared footage of the opposition politician — reportedly in court Thursday — laughing and joking with the judge via video link.
+Shortly after the death was reported, the Russian SOTA social media channel shared video of Navalny — reportedly in a prison court on Thursday — laughing and joking with the judge via video link on one of several hearings about conditions in jail.

 Before his arrest, Navalny campaigned against official corruption, organized major anti-Kremlin protests and ran for public office.